hairymanjack/meepoboards/wiki/riding.md

 Personally I watch [this guy](https://www.youtube.com/watch?v=b3yG8NWXQQE) who is very good and explaining things and shows you.
 I suggest you watch the video.

 # Issues with this articke:
-Please open an issue on github.
+Please open an issue on github [here](https://github.com/userbradley/meepoboards/blob/master/wiki/riding.md)